k3lyan/NLP/PREPROCESSING/DATA_STATS/README.md

 # DATA STATS
-Explore quickly your data to get some statistical information about what you arte going to play with.
+Explore quickly your data to get some statistical information about what you are going to play with.

 ### Some commands to extract stats from a given corpus